 Andrew Ng, the co-founder of Google Brain and Coursera, says:

-AI will perform manufacturing, quality control, shorten design time, and reduce materials waste, improve production reuse, perform predictive maintenance, and more.
+AI will perform manufacturing, quality control, shorten design time, and reduce waste, improve production reuse, perform predictive maintenance, and more.

 And he’s correct.
 AI is already transforming manufacturing in many ways.
 Let’s have a look at some of the use cases of AI development services for manufacturers.